jumperexchange/jumper-exchange/README.md

 chmod ug+x .husky/
 ```

-to mark the as executables
+to mark them as executables